bigdata-ustc/am-ELO/README.md

 ## Requirements

-Our work can **run in a normal environment (including pandas, numpy, and torch)**.
+Our work can **run in a normal environment (including pandas, numpy, and torch)**, and for the dataset, we need to use the **HuggingFace** library.
 You can also reconfigure the environment by following steps:

 First create a Python environment python: